dmenne/breathtestshiny/README.md

 dieter.menne@menne-biomed.de

+This package is under development.

+The software is being developed in cooperation with the ETH, the Department of Gastroenterology of the University Hospital of Zürich, and Claraspital Basel.
+Thanks to Andreas Steingötter, Benjamin Misselwitz, Mark Fox and Werner Schwizer.

 Shiny web app to fit 13C data with R package [breathtestcore](https://github.com/dmenne/breathtestcore)

-This package is under development.